Learning Abroad Center

 Credits

-This course provides a historical overview of Senegal and uses this rich history to explore the various political, socio-economic and current issues that characterize Senegal today.
-Students will analyze the place of Senegal in the broader West African sub region; discuss the physical and human resources available for Senegal’s development and the major challenges and constraints it faces while taking a critical look at the country’s economic policy and political system.
-The various Senegalese cultures, cultural values, arts and lifestyles will be infused throughout the course.
+This course provides a historical overview of Senegal and uses this rich history to explore the various political, socio-economic, and current issues that characterize Senegal today.
+You will analyze the place of Senegal in the broader West African sub region, discuss the physical and human resources available for Senegal’s development, and learn about the major challenges and constraints it faces while taking a critical look at the country’s economic policy and political system.
+The various Senegalese cultures, cultural values, arts, and lifestyles will be infused throughout the course.

 Syllabus for Historical & Political Context of Senegal